madhav07-coder/Tetris-Game-in-C-/README.md

 ## 🎯 Conclusion
 This Tetris game provides a fun and engaging console experience while demonstrating C++ programming concepts, including real-time input handling, game loops, and logic optimization.
-We learn many interseting things from this project
+Through features like the hold option, restart functionality, and high score tracking, it enhances the traditional Tetris gameplay while offering a challenging experience.
+This project helped us improve our understanding of game development, input handling, and terminal-based graphics using C++.

 ---